Composite Bosons Superposition Ansatz Approach to One-Dimensional Trapped Few-Fermion Systems: Results

 \section{Results}

 In this section, we analyze key one-body and two-body observables, as density profiles and two-body correlators \cite{sowinski2021few} of the $2\uparrow + 2\downarrow$ system across a range of interaction strengths.
 Such observables are accessible in current few-body experiments by time-of-flight imaging \cite{bergschneider2018spin, bergschneider2019experimental, holten2021observation, holten2022observation, brandstetter2025emergent}.
 We derive expressions for these observables in terms of coboson quantities, which are detailed in the Appendix \ref{sec:appendix A}.
 Additionally, we compute the low-lying energy spectrum of the system for weak interactions and estimated the pairing gap.
-Our primary objective is to illustrate that constructing the wave function of the system as a superposition of two-coboson states yields physically reasonable results, even with a relatively small number of terms in the superposition.